top of page

 1 Kiddush cup (Any cup will do, however, a nice silver cup can be used during his Bar Mitzvah, wedding and throughout his life)

 Sufficient kippot (head coverings) for your guests.
-Hazzan Glantz makes and brings matching kippot for Dad and Baby with Hebrew and English names painted on the light blue suede.
-There are Moms who wear kippot as well - let Hazzan know and he is glad to accomodate.
+Rabbi Glantz makes and brings matching kippot for Dad and Baby with Hebrew and English names painted on the light blue suede.
+There are Moms who wear kippot as well - let Howard know and he is glad to accommodate.

 1 bottle of sweet, kosher grape wine or grape juice (The remainder may be saved and marked "to be used for a toast" at your son's future Bar Mitzvah, Wedding, etc.) be sure to purchase only red (may appear purple) grape wine or grape juice.
 Blackberry is usually not acceptable.
 Fine wines may be terrific for your guests, but babies have not developed such tastes yet so the sweeter, the better.